Pediatric Clinic Manager – A Day in the Life

 Certification for Pediatric Clinic Managers

 Certification requirements for healthcare managers vary by position and state.
 Candidates seeking pediatric clinic management positions are advised to research state-specific certification and licensure information when applying for jobs.
-Some states require healthcare office management professionals to carry certification from organizations such as the Professional Association of Health Care Office Management (PAHCOM).
-Certain pediatric clinic management positions also require applicants to be registered nurses (RN) or hold current cardiopulmonary resuscitation (CPR) certification.
+Some employers prefer or require certification as provided through the Professional Association of Health Care Office Management (PAHCOM).
+Other pediatric clinic management positions may require applicants to be registered nurses (RN) or hold current cardiopulmonary resuscitation (CPR) certification.

 Since 1989, the Pediatric Nursing Certification Board (PNCB) has offered certification exams for pediatric nursing professionals.
 The Certified Pediatric Nurse (CPN) credential is the most recognized for pediatric registered nurses.
 The CPN exam verifies that nurses have specialized knowledge and experience in pediatric nursing in the following four content areas: